Moduli of formal torsors II: P-schemes and moduli spaces

+Since $P$-morphisms are stable by composition we define $\PSch/S$ as the category whose objects are $S$-schemes and whose maps are P-morphisms over $S$.
+An $S$ \emph{P-scheme} means an $S$ scheme regarded as an object of $\PSch/S$.

-If $X\colon(\Sch'/S)^{\op}\arr\sets$ is a functor we define $X^{\P}\colon(\Sch'/S)^{\op}\arr\sets$ as follows: $X^{\P}(Y)\subseteq\Hom(Y_{F},X_{F})$ is the set of $P$-morphisms $Y\arr X$. \end{defn}
+If $X\colon(\Sch'/S)^{\op}\arr\sets$ is a functor we define $X^{\P}\colon(\Sch'/S)^{\op}\arr\sets$ as follows: $X^{\P}(Y)=\Hom_{S}^{\P}(Y,X)\subseteq\Hom(Y_{F},X_{F})$ is the set of $P$-morphisms $Y\arr X$. \end{defn}

 There exists a natural functor $\Sch/S\longrightarrow\PSch/S$ sending an $S$-scheme to itself and a morphism to the induced P-morphism.
-Notice moreover that a $P$-morphism of schemes $Y\arr X$, more generally a functor $Y_{F}\arr X_{F}$, induces a map on the sets of points $|Y|\arr|X|$ which in general is not continuous. \begin{rem} We coined the terms, P-morphism and P-scheme, to connote ``perfect'' (in the sense that Frobenius maps are isomorphisms) and piecewise. \end{rem}
+Notice moreover that a $P$-morphism of schemes $Y\arr X$, more generally a functor $Y_{F}\arr X_{F}$, induces a map on the sets of points $|Y|\arr|X|$ which in general is not continuous. \begin{rem} We coined the terms, P-morphism and P-scheme, to connote ``perfect'' and piecewise.
+Indeed relative or absolute Frobenius maps of varieties in positive characterstic and, more generally, ubi coverings (for example given by locally closed decompositions) become isomorphisms as P-morphisms (see \ref{lem:when phiP is an isomorphism}).
+In particular their inverses are examples of P-morphisms which are not necessarily morphisms of schemes.
+In the case of decompositions those morphisms do not even define continuous maps on the underlying topological spaces. \end{rem}